Brazil Travel Tools

 On the Beach: Sun Lotion (apply in Hotel, don’t carry it to the beach), Shorts, T-Shirt, 20 Reais for basic beer supply, Sunglasses, Flip-Flop-Sandals.
 No documents if nearby the hotel.

 During Day and Excursions: Bermudas, Strap-Sandals, Polo Shirt, Small digital or disposable camera in the pocket, Sunglasses, Sun Lotion (applied in Hotel even if it is cloudy!).
 About 50 Dollars in local currency and in small bills and a Credit Card.
-Hotel Card and any document with photo (drivers licence is ideal) –never the passport
+Hotel Card and any document with photo (drivers license is ideal) –never the passport

 Electrical supply: The electrical current is not standardized in Brazil.
 In Rio and Sao Paulo it is 110 or 120 volts, 60 cycles AC.
 In Manaus and Salvador it is 127 volts.
 Recife and Brasilia have a 220 volt service.
 Most sockets are for round two-pin plugs.
 4 and 5 star hotels will provide adapters if required.
 If you will be using electrical equipment it is advisable to bring an adapter with you.